GideonBature/voting-dapp/dApp/README.md

 - Please ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## License
-Bshelf is released under the MIT License.
+Voting dApp is released under the MIT License.

 ## Acknowledgments
 Voting dApp is built on top of the Cartesi platform and utilizes various open-source libraries and tools.
 I would like to express my gratitude to the developers and contributors of the cartesi rollups and open-source projects.